Players of Utica: Middle Era to Present

 The Players began to incorporate a new system in the theater in 1939.
 Junior actors, who performed twice a year, were hired to perform.
 In addition, volunteers were used to manage and help the theater.
 Eventually, they purchased another space at the Methodist Church on Oxford Road, New Hartford, New York.
 The Players also improved the financial management of the group by performing plays such as Stalag 17, Show Boat, South Pacific, Oklahoma!, Detective Story, and Death of a Salesman.
 In 1973, the second stage, called Glenn Flagg Pub, was built downstairs, which showed productions performed by children.
 However, in 1999, The Players lost their theater in New Hartford to a fire, which destroyed almost all of the implements that they had gathered over thirty years.
 It was one of the highly publicized, unsolved arson incidents in Oneida County, New York.
 Players of Utica reported, “All that remained was blackened timbers and, ironically, the shell of the steeple we had planned to remove because it was structurally unsound.”
 The next day, the event, Moon Over Buffalo, directed by Robert Barone was cancelled because of the fire.
 They discharged their debt for the construction in 2011 by an anonymous donor.
 The Players of Utica greeted their 100th anniversary in 2012.

 Funding

 Players of Utica is funded by ticket sales, advertising in playbills, performances, concessions, and other donations.
 It is still seeking funding to complete its main stage theatre.

 Social Involvement

-Players of Utica provides space in its theatre for the ARC.
+Players of Utica provides space in its theatre for the ARC and other local organizations.